-"Good point," Harmony whimpered as Darla released her.
-"Spike is in love with the slayer."
+"Good point."
+Harmony whimpered as Darla released her.
+"Spike's in love with the slayer."

 "With Buffy?
 That slayer?"

 Darla felt rage war with amusement.
 Spike, killer of slayers, in love with one?
 With that one?
-Drusilla would not take this well.
-Neither would Angel.
+Drusilla was not taking this well—even if she was staying still behind the bar.
+Angel probably wouldn't like it either.
 "Who else have you told?"

 Harmony looked terrified that her answer would be the wrong one.
 "I told Cordelia, she works for Angel."